allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 After configuring _py-mongo-sync_ we realized that this tool doesn't suit our needs from end to end.
 _py-mongo-sync_ focuses mainly on synchronization of the data (it doesn't transfer existing data from source to destination database).
-What's more, at the time _py-mongo-sync_ supported MongoDB versions between 2.4 to 3.4, which were incompatible with ones used in Allegro.
+What's more, at the time _py-mongo-sync_ supported MongoDB versions between 2.4 to 3.4, which were older than ones used in Allegro.

 #### [MongoDB Cluster-to-Cluster Sync](https://www.mongodb.com/docs/cluster-to-cluster-sync/current/)